-Migration to new server and rankings dropped?
+Migration to a new server and rankings dropped?

 This is more common than you think if your web designer or company did not consider SEO prior and during the move, it is possible, even highly likely that something is not working as before, broken links and broken link redirects are very common reasons, but blocked pages and other technical issues are also likely.